bp4mc2/archimate2rdf/README.md

   rdfs:label "Application Component #1";
   archimate:flow ex:AC2;
 .
+ex:AC2 a archimate:ApplicationComponent;
+  rdfs:label "Application Component #2"@en;
+.
 ```

 It is clearly visible, that even in the pre-3.0 versions of ArchiMate, this mapping is problematic with regard to the name or documentation of the relationship.
 An how would we map the following diagram:

 ![](images/reification.png)

 The solution is the use of rdf:Statement.
 From this statement, the original triple could even be inferred.
-We prefer, however, to explicitly include the original triple for easy of use in SPARQL statements:
+We prefer, however, to explicitly include the original triple for easy of use, for example in SPARQL queries:

 ```
 ex:AC1 a archimate:ApplicationComponent;
   rdfs:label "Application Component #1"@en;
   archimate:flow ex:AC2;
+.
+ex:AC2 a archimate:ApplicationComponent;
+  rdfs:label "Application Component #2"@en;
 .
 ex:DO1 a archimate:DataObject;
   rdfs:label "Message"@en;